manaproject/manaproject/index.md

 }
 ```

 The compiler is able to generate appropriate SPIR-V kernel.
 There are few limitations regarding the kernel, the parameters passed must not be objects.
-Since object would translate into structures and structures and not very friendly when being passed between CPU and GPU.
+Since object would translate into structures and structures are not easy to deal with when being passed between CPU and GPU.

 ### [Mana Sample - RGB to HSV](https://blog.praisethemoon.org/2017/06/10/mana-sample-rgb-to-hsv/)
 **Published on: Jun 10, 2017 @ 14:11**